Automotive industry in Indonesia: Low Cost Green Car

-In 2007, the Indonesian government announced a set of tax incentives intended to help develop a "Low Cost Green Car" (LCGC) as an Indonesian people's car.
-The initial rules required a low price, set lower for villagers, a fuel efficiency of at least 20 km/L, and at least 60 percent domestic content.
-A few projects were shown but none made it to market, and in May 2013 a new set of regulations were issued, meaning a 0% luxury tax for cars under 1,200 cc (1,500 cc for diesels) as long as they could meet the same 20 km/L mileage goal.
-The luxury tax is between 50 and 75 percent for larger and less fuel efficient vehicles.
+In 2007 the Indonesian government announced a set of tax incentives intended to help develop a "Low Cost Green Car" (LCGC) as an Indonesian people's car.
+The initial rules required a low price, set lower for villagers, a fuel efficiency of at least 20 km/L, and at least 60 per cent domestic content.
+A few projects were shown but none made it to market, and in May 2013 a new set of regulations was issued, meaning a 0% luxury tax for cars under 1,200 cc (1,500 cc for diesels) as long as they could meet the same 20 km/L mileage goal.
+The luxury tax is between 50 and 75 per cent for larger and less fuel efficient vehicles.

-Local manufacture encouraged
+Local manufacturing encouraged

-Indonesia levies an import tax of 10% on foreign imported luxury cars, while the import tariff for imported cars from outside the free trade area is currently at 50 percent.
+Indonesia levies an import tax of 10% on foreign imported luxury cars, while the import tariff for imported cars from outside the free trade area is currently at 50 per cent.